DendeLime/DendeLime/README.md

 ### Hi, I'm Denver Grevious
 - 💻 I've been coding for over 4 years, primarily in Kotlin/Python/JavaScript
-- 🌱 I’m currently learning c# and AI SaaS skills
+- 🌱 I’m currently learning more about using c# and AI SaaS skills

 <!--